bbauska/ufo-mcdonald/README.md

 about openly reporting an observation of a well-defined UFO sighting, lest acquaintances think one "has gone round the bend."
-Investigators in still other parts of the world where modern scientific values dominate world-views have told me of encountering just this same witness-reluctance, The charge that UFO witnesses, as a group, are hyperexcitable types is entirely incorrect.
+Investigators in still other parts of the world where modern scientific values dominate world-views have told me of encountering just this same witness-reluctance,</p>

+<p>The charge that UFO witnesses, as a group, are hyperexcitable types
+is entirely incorrect.
 I would agree with the way Maj.
-Gen. John A. Samford, then Director of Air Force Intelligence, put it in a 1952 Pentagon press conference: "Credible observers have sighted relatively incredible objects."
+Gen. John A. Samford, then Director of Air Force Intelligence, put it in a 1952 Pentagon press conference: "Credible observers have sighted relatively incredible objects."</p>

-Not only is the charge of notoriety-seeking wrong, not only is the charge of hyperexcitability quite inappropriate to the witnesses I have interviewed, but so also is the easy charge that they see an unusual aerial phenomenon and directly leap to some kind of "spaceship hypothesis."
+<p>Not only is the charge of notoriety-seeking wrong, not only is the charge of hyperexcitability
+quite inappropriate to the witnesses I have interviewed, but so also is the easy charge that they see an unusual aerial phenomenon and directly leap to some kind of "spaceship hypothesis."
 My experience in interviewing witnesses in the selected sample I have examined